pierrecregut/metal3-docs/design/hostclaim-multitenancy.md

 * Cluster administrators have full access to the BMC and can configure servers according to their needs using custom procedures that are not exposed by standard Metal3 controllers.
-* Network isolation can be established before the BareMetalHost is created in the scope of the cluster.
+* Network isolation can be established before the BareMetalHost is created within the scope of the cluster.
 There is no transfer of servers from one network configuration to another, which could invalidate parts of the introspection.